dumbarnxv/profile-demo/pages/khushi.md

 # bio
-This is Khushi Thakur from MSRUAS
+This is ARNAV SINHA from MSRUAS